Digital Marketing //

 What is the single most effective way to promote a website in 2026?

-Email marketing is the single highest-ROI promotion channel, generating $36 to $40 per dollar spent on average.
+Email marketing is the single highest-ROI promotion channel, generating $36 per dollar spent on average.
 A Forbes survey of 41 brands found that 72% rank email as their most effective channel.
 Email bypasses the zero-click problem entirely because every send goes directly to your audience’s inbox without depending on any algorithm.